 The main selling point to producers for the use of the Techniscope process was the savings in camera negative; but, another advantage was being able to derive the 2.35:1 aspect ratio while shooting with spherical lenses which avoided the distortion created by anamorphics during certain camera moves and extreme close-ups (such as those used by Sergio Leone).
 This film, together with The Good, the Bad and the Ugly (1966) (also directed by Leone and shot by Tonino Delli Colli) are now considered masterpieces in the use of the Techniscope system.

-Although Lionel Stander's establishment is located in Monument Valley, the interiors were actually shot at Cinecitta.
+Although Lionel Stander's establishment is located in Monument Valley, the interiors were shot at Cinecittà.
 Cheyenne's men enter with a cloud of red dust.
-The red dust was actually dust imported from the Monument Valley location.
+The red dust was imported from the Monument Valley location.

-Co-writer Bernardo Bertolucci says on the film's DVD that when he first suggested to director Sergio Leone that the film's central character be a woman, Leone was hesitant.
+Co-writer Bernardo Bertolucci says on the film's DVD that when he first suggested to Director Sergio Leone that the film's central character be a woman, Leone was hesitant.
 Leone first budged on this subject by suggesting the introductory shot of Jill would be from below the train platform so the camera could see under Jill's dress and show she wasn't wearing any undergarments.
-Claudia Cardinale says she was never told this idea and says she probably wouldn't have agreed to be in the movie if it required this shot (suggesting that Leone, mercifully, gave up on the idea in the writing process).
+Claudia Cardinale said she was never told this idea, and said she probably wouldn't have agreed to be in the movie if it required this shot (suggesting that Leone, mercifully, gave up on the idea in the writing process).

 This was the first feature to involve Sergio Leone's newly formed company, Rafran, which was named after his two daughters, Raffaella and Francesca.
 The two young girls appear, uncredited, at the Flagstone station.